shirashko/Neuropsychiatry/README.md

 # Personality Traits Analysis and Clustering

-This project aims to analyze personality traits data and perform clustering analysis to identify distinct personality profiles within the dataset, by exploraing six factors model compare to Big Five personality model.
+This project aims to Analyze personality trait data, use clustering analysis to identify different personality profiles within the dataset, wxplore a six-factor personality model, and compare the findings with the well-known Big Five personality model.

 ## Table of Contents